ppone/docs/guides/chasing.md

 ![Invoice Settings Chasing Enable](../img/invoice-setting-chasing-enable.png)

-Now we are ready to set the chasing schedule
+Now we are ready to set the chasing schedule.

 ##Setting the Chasing Schedule